 1. Check The Information On “Information Returns”

-As just discussed, most residency tax audits result from documents going to Sacramento with your name and address on it.
+As just discussed, most residency tax audits result from documents going to Sacramento with a nonresident’s name and address on it.
 Usually this involves so-called “information returns” – a Form 1098, 1099, K-1, W-2.
 Information returns report distributions, payments or income with respect to some other taxpayer.
-If the taxpayer is a nonresident, then in many cases either the address should not be a local California address, or the document shouldn’t go to Sacramento at all.
+Nonresidents should always make sure not to use a local California address on any tax information return or related documents.

 The good news is, information returns aren’t usually prepared and filed with Sacramento until the end of the year.
 Often, they don’t go out until the deadline, which is the end of January of the next year.
 So, there is still time to fix any problems.
 If some information returns have already been prepared (a 1099 might be issued upon performance of a service), then have them corrected before the new year.
 That will forestall this problem.

 2. Eliminate Unnecessary California-Source Income Through Family Gifts